mdsuhail-3257/Portfolio/README.md

 ## License

-The content of this portfolio website is licensed under the [MIT License](LICENSE.md).
-You are free to use and modify the code, but please provide attribution by linking back to the original repository.
+The content of this portfolio website is licensed under the [GPL v3.0 License](LICENSE.md).
+Don't try to copy without approval, Read all the Licence Copyright ©️ terms properly & provide attribution by linking back to the original repository.